Toxic Cyanobacteria Bloom in the Virgin River and the Streams of Zion National Park

 Do not submerge your head in the water.
 Toxins can enter the body by swallowing water or through the nose, eyes, or open wounds.

-Permitted waterbody activities, such as permitted canyoneering, are allowed.
+Some permitted activities, such as technical canyoneering, are allowed.
 Permits are still required.
+Check with the Wilderness Office at 435-772-0170 for more information.

 Cyanobacteria of the genus Microcoleus, Tychonema, and Nostoc have been found in the North Fork of the Virgin River, North Creek, and La Verkin Creek.
 Colonies of cyanobacteria can be red, yellow, tan, green, brown, or black in color.